 if (myConn.State == ConnectionState.Open)

 - Change the connection string to point to your computer running SQL Server, and then verify that the Database argument is set to Master or is blank.

 - Press F5 or CTRL+F5 to run the project, and then click Create Database.

 - Use the Server Explorer to verify that the database is created.

 - This code creates a custom database with specific properties.

-- The folder that will hold the created .mdf and .ldf files must already exist before you run the code or an exception will be generated.
+- The folder that is going to hold the created .mdf and .ldf files must already exist before you run the code or an exception will be generated.

-- If you want to create a database that is similar to SQL Server's Model database and in the default location, then change the str variable in the code, as in the following sample code:
+- If you want to create a database that is similar to the SQL Server Model database, and you want the database in the default location, then change the str variable in the code, as in the following sample code:

 str = "CREATE DATABASE MyDatabase"